 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Launceston and nearby
+Top Coworking Spaces in Launceston and Nearby

-Recent Reviews in Launceston
+Recent Reviews of Shared Office Space in Launceston

 A gorgeous riverside city in the north of Tasmania, Launceston sits at the mouth of the North and South Esk Rivers where they merge into being the Tamar River.
 The 2nd largest city (after Hobart) in Tassie, it was settled by Europeans in 1806.
 Launceston is literally draped in historical buildings, as it's one of Australia's oldest cities.
 This is where many "firsts" happened, from the use of anesthetic in the Southern Hemisphere to being the first Australian city with underground sewers and hydroelectricity.
 It is a city overflowing with funky bars, cafes, restaurants and elegant architecture.
 Launceston is famous for its Cataract Gorge, walking trails, lush gardens and the Queen Victoria Museum in a 19th Century railway workshop.
 For the wine lover, Tasmania is awesome, with its vineyards everywhere and its coffee culture will have you sitting and sipping on plenty of occasions, even when you are trying to get some work done in a coworking space.